Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: RESULTS

 The effect of \textbf{age} is statistically significant in all models at $p<0.001$, so it cannot be attributed to any of the confounding variables considered in RAF-DB.
 Among all demographic variables, age exhibits the most consistent and pronounced effect across all results, as indicated by the ANOVA results.
 The results reveal the existence of a clear age bias.
 In~\Cref{tab:conf_intervals_age} the second and third models agree that the estimated marginal mean NME is significantly higher for people over 69 years of age than for any other age category, and this effect persists even after controlling for head pose, image resolution, and facial expression.

 The causes of this bias cannot be determined with certainty, as regression analysis is not sufficient to establish causal relationships.
 One possible hypothesis is that it stems from the small number of images of older individuals in the training set.
-As shown in \Cref{tab:demog_dist_wflw_train}, the WFLW training partition contains only 43 instances whose estimated age is over 69 years.
+As shown in \Cref{tab:demog_summary}, the WFLW training partition contains only 43 instances whose estimated age is over 69 years.

 Regarding the \textbf{confounding factors}, all exhibit statistically significant effects, with magnitudes substantially greater than those of the demographic variables.
 In particular, the height of the bounding box is the variable with the largest effect on NME, and by itself explains 29.3\% of the variability of the response variable.
 The third regression model, which includes all variables, explains 51.5\% of the variability.
 The CIs for each expression in Table~\ref{tab:conf_intervals_emotion} indicate that ``Happiness" has the lowest estimated marginal mean NME, whereas ``Fear" has the highest.